jeremyBanks/save/README.md

             [env: SAVE_COMMIT_MESSAGE=]

+    -M, --message-prefix <MESSAGE_PREFIX>
+            A prefix to put on its own line before the commit message.
+This is typically only useful if you're squashing/amending commits with existing messages you want to add to

+            [env: SAVE_COMMIT_MESSAGE_PREFIX=]

     -x, --prefix <PREFIX_HEX>
             The required commit ID hash or prefix, in hex.
+This will be brute-forced.

+            This supports some non-hex values with special meanings:

+            - `_` underscore skips a character whose value we don't care about. - 'T' is replaced with the next nibble of the tree hash. - 'R' is replaced with the last digits of the revision index. - 'G' is replaced with the last digits of the generation index. - 'N' is replaced with the last digits of the commit index.

-            [default: the first four hex digits of the commit's tree hash]
+            [default: "TTTT", representing the first four hex digits of the commit's tree hash]

             [env: SAVE_COMMIT_PREFIX=]